 Socks and Underwear for Safari

-If you are looking for a brand, ExOfficio (nylon) or Smartwool (merino wool) are a couple of brands you might check out for travel-friendly quick-drying undergarments.
+If you are looking for a brand, ExOfficio (nylon) or Smartwool (merino wool) are a couple you might check out for travel-friendly quick-drying undergarments.

 Also, for women, it is a good idea to bring along a supportive sports bra or two.
 Jess says these are a must-have for bumpy roads and climbing.